Linear varieties and matroids with applications to the Cullis' determinant: Matroids corresponding to vector spaces and linear varieties

-Since $B^*$ is a cobasis of $\m(\K)$, then it is a basis of $\m[A']$ by the definition of $\m(\K)$.
-Hence, Thus, $A'(|B^*]$ is a square matrix having full rank, which implies that it is an invertible matrix.
+Since $B^*$ is a cobasis of $\m(\K)$, it is a basis of $\m[A']$ by Lemma~\ref{lem:IdepMatroidCorr}\ref{lem:IdepMatroidCorr:part2}.
+Hence, Therefore, $A'(|B^*]$ is a square matrix having full rank, which implies that it is invertible.
 Let us denote its inverse by $C$.
-Then by Lemma~\ref{lem:InvMultEquiv}
+Then